Hotels near Tom Coburn Ball Fields

 Are there extended-stay hotels near Tom Coburn Ball Fields?

-Yes — Residence Inn Florence Marriott (11.7 mi) offers a full kitchen and on-site laundry.
+Yes — Residence Inn Florence Marriott (11.7 mi, from $198/night) is an extended-stay property near Tom Coburn Ball Fields, with full kitchens and on-site laundry.

 Are there budget-friendly hotels near Tom Coburn Ball Fields?